gasteigerjo/dimenet/README.md

 by Johannes Klicpera, Janek Groß, Stephan Günnemann
 Published at ICLR 2020.

-As well as its significantly faster successor, DimeNet++:
+As well as DimeNet++, its significantly faster successor:

 **[Fast and Uncertainty-Aware Directional Message Passing for Non-Equilibrium Molecules](https://www.daml.in.tum.de/dimenet)**
-by Johannes Klicpera, Shankari Giri, Johannes T. Margraf, Stephan Günnemann Published at the ML for Molecules workshop, NeurIPS 2020.
+by Johannes Klicpera, Shankari Giri, Johannes T. Margraf, Stephan Günnemann
+Published at the ML for Molecules workshop, NeurIPS 2020.

 ## Run the code